 However, where the AMWG simply had to operate in a network of a handful of government agencies, today’s regulators must operate across much wider networks that include the creators of the technology itself.
 For example, NATO would not make much progress on countering social media propaganda without the social media companies themselves.
 These companies are best positioned to understand how nefarious AI bots operate on their networks; to that end, Facebook removes 1 million fake accounts a day, while Twitter challenges 8.5–10 million accounts a week.29

 New regulatory rules could help to overcome these challenges and effectively control potential threats from new technologies without stifling innovation.
 Government should not only work within an integrated, informed network of regulators and tech producers, but also consider finding new ways to simultaneously build and regulate technology.
-Those new tools and new ways of regulating can be summarized as The future of regulation.
+Those new tools and new ways of regulating can be summarised as The future of regulation.

 This new approach seeks to guide the development of technologies in the right direction with adaptive approaches to regulation.
 Technologies are advancing rapidly in ways we can’t always predict and, if adopted, the future of regulation offers new tools and approaches that can help address each of the challenges posed by new, commercial-origin technologies (see figure 3).